A Travel Price Comparison for Families, Couples, and Backpackers Nakhon Ratchasima vs. Aoraki Mount Cook for Vacations, Tours, and Honeymoons

 Aoraki Mount Cook National Park is located on the South Island of New Zealand.
 It was declared a national park in 1953 to protect and preserve the landscape.
 The park is home to the country's highest peak, Aoraki/Mount Cook.
 In Maori, Aoraki means, "cloud piercer", and the English name, Mt Cook, refers to the navigator James Cook, who discovered New Zealand in the 18th century.
 Mt Cook was the training location for Sir Edmund Hillary, who was the first person to summit Everest in 1953.
 Other peaks in the park include Mount Tasman, Mount Sefton, and Mount Hicks.
 Not only can you find lush greenery all over the park, but also, glaciers cover 40% of the parks area.

-For some great organized tour ideas, see The Best Tours for Seniors to Thailand, The Best Contiki Tours to Thailand, The Best Adventure Tours to New Zealand, and The Best Eco Tours in New Zealand.
+For some great organized tour ideas, see The Best Tours for Seniors to Thailand, The Best Contiki Tours to Thailand, The Best Romantic Tours for Couples in New Zealand, and The Best Luxury Tours to New Zealand.

 Which place is cheaper, Aoraki Mount Cook or Nakhon Ratchasima?